Kmicice/sklep-weze-buckup/app/public/wp-content/plugins/woocommerce/readme.txt

 == Changelog ==

-= 8.8.3 2024-04-29 =
+= 8.8.5 2024-06-10 =

-* Update - Reverts auto-injecting specific Woo Blocks in every block theme and restores only auto-injecting in themes found in the allow list. [#46935](https://github.com/woocommerce/woocommerce/pull/46935)
+**WooCommerce**

+* Security - Prevent HTML & JS injection attacts on registration and checkout forms when the Order Attribution is enabled.

 [See changelog for all versions](https://raw.githubusercontent.com/woocommerce/woocommerce/trunk/changelog.txt).